jiayingwang/smart-match/README.md

 0.5669467095138409
 ```

-__dice(Dice Similarity)__:  It is intended to be applied to discrete data, so the frequencies of characters will be ignored.
+__dice(Dice Similarity)__:  It is intended to be applied to discrete data, so the occurrence of an entry will be ignored.
 Mathematically

 <img src="https://render.githubusercontent.com/render/math?math=dice(X, Y) = \frac{2|X \cap Y|}{|X|%2B|Y|}">